kmzfs/helm-repo-in-github/README.md

 # How to use it as a helm repo

-If you have missed github as a raw review.
-So simply use the following
+If you might know github has a raw view.
+So simply use the following:

 ```bash
 $ helm repo add sample 'https://raw.githubusercontent.com/kmzfs/helm-repo-in-github/master/'